rancher/rancher.github.io/rancher/rancher-services/dns-service/index.md

 When using the fqdn in a browser, it will be directed to one of the containers in the service.
 If there are any changes to the IPs associated with the containers in a service, these changes will update the value in AWS Route 53.
 There will be no changes from the user perspective as the user will always be using the fqdn.

 > **Note:** After the `route53` service is launched, any services with a host port already deployed will also receive a fqdn.

+### Removing Route53 Service

+When the `route53` service is removed from Rancher, the record sets in Amazon Route 53 is **NOT** removed.
+Those will need to be manually removed by yourself in your Amazon account.